abhi-vardhan/abhi-vardhan/README.md

 ##
 - 👨‍🎓 I am a Student from India

-- 📚 I'm currently persuing my Bachelors Degree in Computer Applications
+- 📚 I'm currently persuing my Master's Degree in Computer Applications @ JNTU Hyd

 - ⚡ Always fascinated to learn new things